effectivecore/core/docs/security.md

   You can use CSR procedure (Certificate Signing Request):
   - generate public and private keys with identifying information on your side;
   - send a public key with identifying information to the CA to sign the public key.
-- It is not recommended to use public email services to recover passwords and send important mail.
+- It is not recommended to use public EMail services to recover passwords and send important mail.
 It is recommended that you use your own server for mail services and use a different server for each service (if possible).
 - It is recommended to using the secure hardware crypto-processor